Taping as part of a conservative treatment approach to TFCC injuries for kinesiology tape wrist cartilage injury fixes

 Physical rehabilitation: Exercises and modalities aimed at reducing pain and inflammation as well as increasing function may be helpful to some patients.

-Another option for conservative treatment of a TFCC injury is elastic therapeutic taping.
+Another option for conservative treatment for kinesiology tape wrist cartilage injury fixes is elastic therapeutic taping.
 When applied appropriately, this modality can reduce pain and improve neurosensory feedback to heighten body awareness and motor control.

 It is believed that by stimulating the mechanoreceptors in local tissue, nociception (the nervous system’s response to harmful stimuli) can be reduced.
 Studies have shown that this type of treatment provides superior pain relief when compared to minimal intervention. ⁵ Elastic therapeutic taping has also been shown to improve joint position and proprioception in multiple joints of the body. ⁶,⁷,⁸ Simply put, tape applied to the skin increases the conversation between the brain and the affected region of the body, resulting in more desirable movement patterns and body awareness.